audreysuit/BAE305-SP25-Lab10/README.md

 |------------|----------------------------------------------------------------------------------|
 | **Model**  | GPT-4 (ChatGPT-4, April 2025 version) |
 | **Prompt** | Create a map that pinpoints the location of every station in the database. |

-### Create a map that pinpoints the location of every station in the database.
-### Show python code to generate the map.

 ```python